Short read: Revelations from the local swimming pool

 I'm basically saying that your local pool is likely a great place to expose yourself to the realities of what most people’s bodies actually look like, and that you’re as worthy as anyone else of baring all and enjoying yourself!

-Want insights like this in your inbox?
+Want insights like this delivered to your inbox?